Off to a great start! Marvin's voice is fabulous and it's just so unapologetically sexy and smooth. Not much else to say, expect it's just good music.

 A good listen at times and would be higher if not for a lot of the uncomfortable misogynistic lyrics.
 I acknowledge his influence, but I'll probably not return to this one any time soon.

 Space funk!
 What fun!
 The monologues did drag at times, but overall I had a great time.
-I appreciate the theatricality of it all and vocal instrumental double-whammy really elevated it for me, so lively!
+I appreciate the theatricality of it all and the vocal plus instrumental double-whammy really elevated it for me, so lively!

 David Bowie is one of those musical legends I've grown up hearing about, how could anyone have not?
 But I've never actually thought much about what his music would sound like; he's just been floating in peripheral limbo for me, that is until now.
 This album is great and I'm glad I finally got to experience one of his projects.
 The record also surprised me with a few instrumental tracks, but their establishment of mood was beautifully intense.